 For many people, there is much confusion related to the usage of who and whom.
 As a result, many people today simply use who in all cases.
 However, close attention to a few details helps us differentiate them, and how to use them.

 Who usually applies to a subject/noun that does an action in the sentence or clause.

 (It is an active relative pronoun for an active subject.)

 Whom always applies to a subject/noun that receives an action in a sentence or clause.

 (It is a passive relative pronoun for a passive subject.)

 To illustrate this difference, let us compare two simple examples first:

 She is the colleague who helped me yesterday. (“She” is the subject, and she performed the action.
 This means “she helped me.”)

 He is the colleague whom I helped yesterday. (“He” is the subject, but he did not perform the action.
 He received the action.
 This means “I helped him.”)

-Sometimes who can be used with a passive subject, but the clause does not contain a subject pronoun after who.
+Sometimes who can be used with a passive subject, but the sentence clause does not contain a subject pronoun after who.
 When there is a subject pronoun after the relative pronoun, whom is always used instead of who.